Joliel21/Magazine/public/content/articles/scleroderma-foundation-of-greater-chicago/the-weight-of-staying-well-when-survival-mode-stops-being-sustainable.md

 ---

-Living with scleroderma and pulmonary arterial hypertension, along with the tangled gut, heart failure, and other complications they bring, makes keeping up with appointments, medications, side effects, and monitoring a full-time job.
+Living with scleroderma and pulmonary arterial hypertension, along with the complications they cause, makes keeping up with appointments, medications, side effects, and monitoring a full-time job.

 ## Acute Survival Mode